jaelynbos/Atenuis_Philippines/README.md

 # Atenuis_Philippines
 This repo uses RADSeq data sequenced from samples of _Acropora cf. tenuis_ corals to explore lanscape genetics in both corals and their algal symbionts.
-All code is associated with the mansucript _Contrasting patterns of seascape genetics in_ Acropora cf. tenuis _and their symbiotic algae_ (in prep).
+All code is associated with the mansucript _Contrasting patterns of seascape genetics in_ Acropora cf. tenuis _and their symbiotic algae_ (under revision).

 The README is organized into four sections: \
 A) Data availability \